vpavlenko/fluffy-graph/README.md

 fluffy-graph
 ============

-Addictive NP-hard game where you find isomorphic graphs
+NP-hard game where you find isomorphic graphs

 Tools